A Touch of Sin: Xiaoyu (Hubei)

 Xiaoyu meets with her lover Youliang, a married man, in Yichang, and gives him an ultimatum to divorce his wife within six months.
-Youliang heads to Guangdong and Xiaoyu heads to her job as a receptionist at a spa.
+Youliang heads to Guangdong and Xiaoyu returns to her job as a receptionist at a spa.
 There, she is assaulted by Youliang's wife and her hired thugs, and flees to a van offering a fortune-telling service.

 Xiaoyu hitches a ride with some construction workers to see her mother.
 On her way back, she witnesses corrupt local officials ordering thugs to beat up a worker who refuses to pay an arbitrarily set-up toll.
 That night, as she leaves her shift, Xiaoyu encounters the same officials, who harass and assault her when she refuses to give in to their demands for sex.
 She snaps and kills one of the officials with a fruit knife left behind by Youliang.
-Leaving her workplace in shock, she calls emergency services and confesses to the murder.
+Leaving the spa in shock, she calls emergency services and confesses to the murder.

 This segment is based on the Deng Yujiao incident which took place in 2009.

 Xiaohui (Guangdong)

-Xiaohui (Luo Lanshan), a Hunan native working at a textile factory, accidentally causes a workplace injury.
+Xiaohui, a Hunan native working at a textile factory, accidentally causes a workplace injury.
 Unwilling to work while his wages are transferred to the injured party as compensation, he flees employment and heads to Dongguan, where he finds work at a hostess club.
-There, he strikes a chord with Lianrong (Li Meng), a hostess and another Hunan native.
+There, he strikes a chord with Lianrong, a hostess and another Hunan native.

 Over time, Xiaohui and Lianrong grow close but Lianrong rejects Xiaohui's romantic advances and his proposal that they leave Dongguan.
 She reveals that she has a daughter and is only doing sex work in order to provide for her.
 Xiaohui witnesses Lianrong performing sexual services on a client one night and quits.

-Xiaohui takes on a job he earlier rejected for unfavorable benefits.
+Xiaohui takes on an electronics manufacturing job he earlier rejected due to unfavorable benefits.
 Penniless until his next payday, he receives a call from his mother, who berates him for not sending money home.
 He is then caught by Chang Ling, the injured party from the textile factory.
-Chang and his gang prepare to beat Xiaohui up for escaping work, but relent and leave.
+Chang and his gang prepare to beat up Xiaohui, but relent and leave.
 Humiliated, Xiaohui commits suicide by jumping out of his company apartment unit.

 This segment is based on the spate of worker suicides in locations and facilities owned by Foxconn between 2010 and 2013.

 Epilogue

-Back in Shanxi, Xiaoyu attends an interview at a factory now under the management of Mrs. Jiao.
-She chances across a public opera performance, where an opera actor asks, "Do you understand your sin?", ostensibly to the crowd.
+Back in Shanxi, Xiaoyu attends an interview at a factory now under the management of Mrs. Jiao, the widow of Jiao.
+She is asked by the management for the reasons why she went a long way to Shanxi to look for a job.
+Mrs. Jiao seems to recall Xiaoyu's name, but she states that she is not in trouble any more.
+In the ending scene, Xiaoyu chances across a public opera performance, where an opera actor asks, "Do you plead guilty?!", ostensibly to Su San, the female leading role in the opera, who was wrongly accused of murder.